RogerMarsh/dptdb/README.txt

       Download and install setuptools in Python if not already present.

-   Use 'regedit' to put the directories containing the MinGW runtime in the path: usually C:\MinGW\lib\gcc\mingw32 and C:\MinGW\lib\gcc\mingw32\6.3.0 where the 6.3.0 is an example of a compiler version.
+   Use 'regedit' to put the directories containing the MinGW runtime in the path: usually C:\MinGW\bin and C:\MinGW\lib\gcc\mingw32\6.3.0 where the 6.3.0 is an example of a compiler version.

    Install the package by typing